equinor/septic-config-generator/docs/Howto_SCG.md

 values in the following order:

 - Empty value
-- Integer that starts with 0 but is not 0, e.g. `00110`, becomes string
+- Digits that start with 0 but are not `0`, e.g. `00110`, become string
 - Integer
 - Float
 - Boolean